Updated October 2022

 Anticipate school semesters

-Educators on Outschool – especially those who teach core academic subjects – typically see an increase in interest in their classes at the beginning of school semesters in North America and Europe.
-The largest enrollment periods of the year usually take place from mid-December to mid-January and again from mid-August to mid-September.
+Educators on Outschool—especially those who teach core academic subjects—typically see an increase in interest in their classes at the beginning of school semesters in North America and Europe.
+The largest enrollment periods of the year usually take place from mid-January to mid-February (as we noted above).

-During these seasons, semester classes grow in popularity as parents look for multi-week courses that their learners can participate in throughout the school term.
-Best practice is to create semester class sections about 4-6 weeks before they begin, so parents have time to consider your course and sign up.
+During these seasons, semester classes and 1-on-1 classes grow in popularity as parents look for multi-week courses that their learners can participate in throughout the school term.
+Best practice is to create semester class sections about 6-12 weeks before they begin, so parents have time to consider your course and sign up.

 Create camps that captivate learners